OISF/suricata/doc/userguide/devguide/contributing/contribution-process.rst

 channel on Discord <https://discord.com/channels/864648830553292840/ 888087709002891324>`_.

+.. attention:: If you submit work for a ticket without it being assigned to you,
+    **we may close your PR and request you to do so**.
+Please, communicate with us when before working on an issue.
+Comment on the ticket, assign it to yourself.

-If a ticket is already assigned to someone, please reach out on the ticket or ask the person first.
+**If a ticket is already assigned to someone:** please reach out on the ticket or ask the person first.

 You can reach out to other community members via `Suricata's Discord server